angga7togk/ChatPerWorld/README.md

 # ChatPerWorld
-To Split Words In Specific Word
+To Separate Messages In A Specific World

+This plugin is still in its early stages.
+Later there will be a Bundle World and Disable World Update, so please wait :)